thomasabishop/eolas/DevOps/Docker/Containeriztion.md

 ---
 categories:
   - DevOps
-tags: [docker, containerization]
+tags: [docker, containerization, Linux]
 ---

-# Containers in general
+# Containerizaton

 > In this entry we look at containerization as a general technology that is distinct from its particular implementation by Docker.